pizza-power/windows-payload-one-liners/README.md

 # windows-payload-one-liners

-a list of windows one-liners to download and run payloads
+This is a list of windows one-liners to download and run payloads and bypass application whitelisting.

+Most of these will write files to various caches.
+Bitsadmin is not proxy aware.